How to create a work/life balance

 Look after your mental health

 Work on building your positive mental health.
 Positive mental health allows us to enjoy life’s pleasures, believe in our own abilities, cope with the normal stresses of life, work/study productively and enjoy socialising.
-You can find out more here.
+By looking after your mental health, you will learn the importance of maintaining a work/life balance.
+You can find out more about positive mental health here.

 Spend time with people who make you feel good